-Section 101.4: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 and relocated to this section to resolve any conflict with the fire code provisions.
+Section 101.4: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 to resolve any conflict with the fire code provisions.
 Riverside County maintains its own severability clause and does not adopt the fire code text.

-Section 102.5: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08 but does not have any change in regulatory effect.
+Section 102.5: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 Current amendments are to the fire code not the residential code.
-The scope and application of the fire code needs to be expanded to apply to the fire sprinkler systems for accessory structures constructed under the 2016 California Residential Code (CRC) which are now permitted to exceed 3,000 square feet in area.
-This modification maintains the applicability of the 2016 California Fire Code (CFC) Section 903.2 amendment to those accessory structures greater than or equal to 3,600 square feet in area.
+The scope and application of the fire code needs to be expanded to apply to the fire sprinkler systems for accessory structures constructed under the 2019 California Residential Code (CRC) which are now permitted to exceed 3,000 square feet in area.
+This modification maintains the applicability of the 2019 California Fire Code (CFC) Section 903.2 amendment to those accessory structures greater than or equal to 3,600 square feet in area.
 This has no change in intent and maintains the protection offered.

-Section 103.4: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08 to resolve any conflict between state law and the fire code provisions.
+Section 103.4: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 to resolve any conflict between state law and the fire code provisions.

-Section 104.1.1: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 104.1.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 It is imperative that enforcement capability be disseminated to other law enforcement entities within the Riverside County area because of its vast topography and diversity.
 This gives the Riverside County Fire Department greater enforcement capabilities due to the presence of these other agencies across the County of Riverside.

-Section 104.12: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 104.12: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application that grants authority to the Fire Chief, in cooperation with the City Council and the Board of Supervisors, to close hazardous fire areas.